Chen-zexi/ML-Multi-Factor-Sys-Trading/README.md

 The raw data and intermediate processed data are stored primarily within the `data/` directory:
 *   `data/data_for_LSTM/`: Contains QQQ price data and Nasdaq 100 daily sentiment data.
 This is the final data used for LSTM models.
 *   `data/market_cap/`: Contains market capitalization data, including `market_cap_2023.csv` and it raw data `tickers_2014_2025.csv`.
 *   `data/news/`: Stores raw and processed news articles.
 Only the processed data is uploaded via github lfs.
-The raw data is too large.
+The raw data can be accessed from the original dataset [FNSPID](https://github.com/Zdong104/FNSPID_Financial_News_Dataset).
 *   `data/sentiment/`: Contains generated sentiment scores by different LLMs and some intermediate files.
 *   `data/nasdaq_100/`: Nasdaq 100 constituents stored in json file.